JoshuaMeza/CodePain_POO/Code/DiscordBot/RudeApiV3/README.md

 > Args:
 > userId
 > Return:
-> 0 if isn't in the list or an array of all the request
+> 0 if it isn't in the list or an array of all the request

 ```python
 def  verify(self, userId):